Grant Hoekzema, MD

 Grant Hoekzema, MD is a graduate of Calvin College (1988) and Washington University School of Medicine, St. Louis (1992).
 Despite having no Family Medicine department or clerkship at his medical school, he became committed to family medicine as a career through the influence of the local FMIG and a summer spent as a US Public Health Service - Health promotion/Disease prevention Scholar.
 He stayed in St. Louis for residency at St. John’s Mercy Medical Center, now Mercy Hospital, St. Louis.

 He has been actively involved at a national level with Family Medicine Residency training as a board member of the Association of Family Medicine Residency Directors from 2009-2011, then serving as President-elect, President and past-President of the AFMRD in 2011-14, he also served as Chair of the Council of Academic Family Medicine in 2013-2014 and was the AFMRD representative for the steering committee of Family Medicine for America’s Health.
 He sits on the In-Training Examination Review Committee for the American Board of Family Medicine and was selected to join the ACGME Review Committee for Family Medicine in July, 2016.
+He is an RC-FM representative to the ACGME Milestones 2.0 task force for Family Medicine.

 He enjoys teaching problem based learning and clinical inquiry skills to residents and has published on residency program quality assessment.
 He is the chair of the AFMRD Residency Performance Index (RPI) task force.
 He has been able to apply his interest in global health to emerging residency programs overseas in conjunction with the AAFP.